rhedin/Abe_ecal/ecal.md

 #### `add(list, value, [index]) : list`
 Add adds an item to a list.
 The item is added at the optionally given index or at the end if no index is specified.
+Only the returned value should be used further.

 Parameter | Description
 -|-